mmborres/fluffily/README.md

     * No room for cheating
     * Breakup with a fellow dog anytime
   * Woof has the IDs of the 2 woofed-up dogs and the recent status
-  * A woof can have
+  * A woof can have:
     * Messages
     * Woof-up Date
     * Breeding Appointments (ONCE a year only)